patrickarmengol/patrickarmengol.github.io/content/blog/jobhunt.md

 - Game Developer - I do this for fun anyway
 - Machine Learning Engineer - super cool, but maybe market is saturated?
-- Back-end Engineer - I don't know how to Golang, but it seems alright
+- Back-end Engineer - already know Python, and Golang seems alright
 - Firmware Engineer - low-level is nice
 - Robotics Engineer - maybe if the industry moves from C++ to Rust
 - IoT Engineer - hardware is nice